An Introduction to String Diagrams for Computer Scientists

 As we have seen, every compact closed category is also traced.
 In fact, the name (partial) \emph{trace} comes from linear algebra, where the trace $\Tr f$ of a linear map $f:\R^n\to\R^n$ is the sum of the diagonal coefficients of its matrix representation in any basis.
 Thus, we expect that,

 where $A = (a_{ij})$ is the matrix that represents the action of $f$ on some chosen basis.
 It is a nice exercise to show that this is indeed the case.
-It is then immediate to derive certain well-known properties of the trace in linear algebra, such as $\Tr(AB) = \Tr(BA)$ (or, more generally, that it is invariant under circular shifts).
+It is then immediate to derive certain well-known properties of the trace in linear algebra, such as $\Tr(AB) = \Tr(BA)$ or, more generally, that it is invariant under circular shifts.

-Another important feature (with consequences, among other areas, in quantum theory) is that commutative and special Frobenius structure in $(\fVect,\otimes)$ correspond to a choice of a basis for the supporting vector space~\cite[Section 6]{Coecke2012a}.
-We have seen above that---even if there is no linear copying map for all the elements of a vector space---when we choose a comultiplication operation $\Bcomult$ over $X$ we also choose some set of elements $v\in X$ that $\Bcomult$ copies.
+Another important feature is that commutative and special Frobenius monoid in $(\fVect,\otimes)$ correspond to a choice of a basis for the supporting vector space~\cite[Section 6]{Coecke2012a}.
+Even if there is no linear copying map for all the elements of a vector space, we have seen above that, when we choose a comultiplication operation $\Bcomultn{v}$ over $\sem{v}$ we also choose some set of elements $x\in \sem{v}$ that $\Bcomultn{v}$ copies.
 Conversely, given any basis, we can define a comonoid operation that copies its elements, \emph{i.e.}, whose comultiplication and counit are defined respectively by extending the following maps by linearity: $e_i\mapsto e_i\otimes e_i$ and $e_1\mapsto 1$.